The SoapGirls: History

 Online magazine Rock 'N' Load awarded the album 9/10, noting "Production is first class ensuring you live every kick of the drum and thrash of that guitar."

-Interviewed by Alexandra Hawkins for Louder Than War, the duo explained their philosophy: “We create Revolt Rock music that provides a space for people to celebrate their uniqueness and to stop taking shit from a seemingly heartless judgmental society.
+Interviewed by Alexandra Hawkins for Louder Than War, the duo explained their philosophy: "We create Revolt Rock music that provides a space for people to celebrate their uniqueness and to stop taking shit from a seemingly heartless judgmental society.
 Both our stage shows and music addresses and encourages people to get out of their shells and forgo labels that society has imposed on them.
-Our message is all about freedom and being fearless enough to be a non-conformist and proud of it and if it makes you a society's reject then embrace it!”
+Our message is all about freedom and being fearless enough to be a non-conformist and proud of it and if it makes you a society's reject then embrace it!"

 Summer and autumn of 2017 were spent on the Party In Hell tour of UK and Europe.

 The 2017 tour used several session drummers, including Sam Ogden for some gigs in the last half of the tour.
 He has also played with the band extensively on the 2018 and 2019 tours.

 The band spent most of 2018 on the Stinks Like Punk tour of UK and Europe.
 Most of 2019 was spent on the Sniff My Strap tour of UK and Europe.
-2019 also saw the release of a double-length third punk album Elephant in the Room.
+2019 also saw the release of a double-length third punk album, Elephant in the Room.

-In 2020-21 they recorded their fifth album due for release in 2022 along with singles to be released before and during the 2022 tour.
+In 2020–2021 they recorded their fifth album due for release in 2022 along with singles to be released before and during the 2022 tour.

 In April 2022, after a long absence from touring due to the COVID-19 pandemic, they commenced the Don't Give a Damn tour of UK, Europe, USA, and Japan.

-June 2022 saw the release of their fifth studio album (their fourth as a punk band), In My Skin.
+June 2022 saw the release of the fifth studio album (their fourth as an alt-rock band), In My Skin.

+In May 2023 they commenced the Love Potion tour of UK, USA, Europe, and Japan.

+In May 2024 they commenced the Wild At Heart tour across the UK and Europe, lasting until October of that year.
+The SoapGirls hit the road again in 2025 for more 'Wild At Heart' tour dates, playing a run of almost 80 shows across three continents and 10 countries (US, UK, Europe and Japan).
+In November 2025, the band support Wednesday13 for six dates.